Statement of Purpose

 The care team help the students to take personal responsibility for their clothing and personal hygiene thus encouraging social awareness and promoting their independence.

-The emotional welfare of the students at Pield Heath House School is fundamental to the holistic wellbeing of each person.
+The emotional welfare of the students at Pield Heath House School House School is fundamental to the holistic wellbeing of each person.
 We have supportive, caring and highly trained staff who can offer individual help to the students.
 The atmosphere and stability of the house contributes greatly to the students’ sense of security, which is of vital importance to their emotional development.

 All students are encouraged to take an active part in decision making and in the day to day running of the house.
 As breakfast and suppers are provided in the house, the students are encouraged to select a menu of their choice, with health guidelines being offered by the care staff.
 All students follow an internal residential skills programme which can be accredited under the NOCN courses which they are working towards at school.